The Last Right: Reception

 Donald Clarke of The Irish Times, the film is "very Irish", adding that it is "A reasonably likeable salute to a Magic Ireland we don't see much anymore".
 Kimberly Reyes of Film Ireland wrote "The journey's pacing is entertaining most of the way through but making comedy out of tragedy is an Irish specialty that shouldn't need to borrow any Americanness".
 Couple of days later, another contributor of the same publication, Liam Hanlon, praised the director and wrote that "[it's] a film that will make you eager to see what [Aoife Crehan] creates next".
 Brian Lloyd of entertainment.ie, called it "sweet and earnest" and compared the film to Rain Man and The Holiday.
+Totally Dublin thought it a "love letter to halcyon comedies Local Hero and Gregory’s Girl", describing the movie as "hilarious."

 Not all critics responded positively to the film.
-Alan Corr of RTÉ, wrote "This Christmas road trip comedy of errors from first time director Aoife Crehan loses its way".
+Alan Corr of RTÉ, wrote "This Christmas road trip comedy of errors from first-time director Aoife Crehan loses its way".
 Irish Independent's Chris Wasser called the film "frustrating", adding that "[it] result[s] in a film that is annoyingly broad and surprisingly lazy".